DavidG1011/Behavioral-Cloning-RC-Car-Project/README.md

 - Train traffic sign behavior for more complex automation.
 This goal of course comes after improving general track behavior.

-- Perhaps explore areas of automation other than behavior cloning.
+- Perhaps explore areas of automation other than behavioral cloning.
 Might be hard to do with the low power of the Raspberry Pi.